t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 });
 ```

-What does this snippet do?
-It's a tRPC procedure (the equivalent of a route handler in a traditional backend) that first validates the input using Zod (the same validation library that we use for [environment variables](./env-variables)), in this case making sure that the input is a string and sending an informative error if this is not the case, then calls our database using [Prisma](./prisma) and returns the user whose `id` matches the one we passed in.
+It’s a tRPC procedure (equivalent to a route handler in a traditional backend) that first validates the input using Zod (validation library that we use for [environment variables](./env-variables)).
+In this case it's making sure that the input is a string and then calls our database using [Prisma](./prisma) and returns the user whose `id` matches the one we passed in.
+If the input is not a string it will send an informative error instead.

 You define your procedures in `routers` which represent a collection of related procedures with a shared namespace.
 You may have one router for `users`, one for `posts` and another one for `messages`.
 These routers can then be merged into a single, centralized `appRouter`: